santoshmahto7/cnn_gesture/README.md

 This project involves building a 3D Neural Network to correctly recognize hand gestures by a user to control a smart TV.

 # Problem Statement:
-This project involves building a 3D Convolutional Neural Network (CNN) to correctly recognize hand gestures by a user to control a smart TV.
 The objective of this projects is to build a hand gesture recognition model that can be hosted on a camera installed in a smart TV that can understand 5 gestures.
 The gestures are continuously monitored by the webcam mounted on the TV.
 Each gesture corresponds to a specific command:
 -	Thumbs up:  Increase the volume